Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 7th April 1674 [his mother] Elizabeth Kirkley died.
 She was buried at Cathedral Church St Nicholas, Newcastle upon Tyne [Map].

-On 16th May 1680 [his father] William Blackett 1st Baronet (age 59) died.
+On 16th May 1680 [his step-father] William Blackett 1st Baronet (age 59) died.
 His son [his brother] Edward (age 30) succeeded 2nd Baronet Blackett of Newcastle in Northumberland.
 Mary Yorke Lady Blackett (age 23) by marriage Lady Blackett of Newcastle in Northumberland.

 In 1685 William Blackett 1st Baronet (age 27) was elected MP Newcastle upon Tyne.